Three-Year-Olds' Guide to Cal Academy of Sciences - 510 Families

 Watching the African penguins waddle and dive.
 They are surprisingly social and super cute. | Photo: Julia Gidwani

 The Cal Academy’s Naturalist Center has such a fun old-school vintage science-y vibe to it, where kids can see and touch bones, taxidermy, insect specimens and so much more.
 Three-year-olds love the little book area and asking the staff lots and lots of questions.
-Just be aware it’s only open at noon on weekdays, and 11 am on weekends.
+Open 11 am to 4 pm.
 It also gets crowded when the Planetarium shows get out, so try to go during one of the shows to avoid a line.
 More info here >

 child opening cabinet